juliwold/DeepLearning_HomeExercise/report/report.md

   - Used for ML metrics evaluation.
   - Tiled and annotated images.
 - **Drone RGB orthomosaics**
-  - Used for evaluating domain metrics.
+  - Used for domain metrics evaluation.
   - Orthomosaics of four sites.
     - Each site contains four plots (~0.1 ha) with tree posistions measured in field.